msftsean/handling-oversized-json/docs/legacy/DRIFT_MITIGATION.md

 **Response:**

 *"Another excellent question.
-Azure AI Foundry makes model updates safe through A/B testing and shadow deployments.*
+Microsoft Foundry makes model updates safe through A/B testing and shadow deployments.*

 *When OpenAI releases a new model version - say a new gpt-4o - here's our recommended process:*